 We climbed the snow and glacier for about 45 minutes, and then finally reached the peak!
 What a great feeling!
 It was kind of cloudy, but the views were still amazing.
 On one side sat Huascaran and the peaks and valleys.
 On the other, bright blue glacial lakes and mountains as far as the eye could see.
 We also got close-ups of Nevado Mateo’s neighboring peaks and their stunning white and blue glacial ice coverings.
 We snapped a few pictures and sat in the snow, enjoying the view and our accomplishment.

 All too soon, though, it was time to head back down.
 Dario taught us to take tiny, hard, steps, slamming our ice picks and crampons into the glacier to keep our balance on the way down.
 He also explained that if someone falls, the rest of us have to fall too and slam out axes into the snow, to keep from sliding down the mountain, but luckily, we never had to do it.

 The walk down was in the opposite order, with Dario in the rear and Daniel leading the way.
 We had a couple slips and close calls and had to stop to refind the right route again a few times, but it wasn’t too hard (just a major thigh and calf workout!)

 In total, the descent took about an hour and a half.
 We reached the taxi, had a few snacks, and made a quick pit stop at the nearby turquoise glacial lake to take a few pictures, then we were on our way home.
 We finished the two-hour drive and were in our apartment in Huaraz again by 1 pm.
 It was a short but amazing and exhausting day!

 Climbing Nevado Mateo is honestly one of the most fun and most beautiful things I’ve done in our four months in Peru.
 If you’re in Huaraz, definitely don’t miss it.
-Nevado Mateo is safe and a perfect first ice climb for beginners.
+Nevado Mateo is a perfect first ice climb for beginners.
 Do your research to find a good agency, and I promise you’ll have an absolute blast!